 - Secondary Electron (SE) and Back-Scattered Electron (BSE) detectors

-- and Probe for EPMA software for state-of-the-art quantification and automated analyses.
+- Probe for EPMA software for state-of-the-art quantification and automated analyses.

-The primary purpose of the electron microprobe is to generate quantitative chemical analyses of any material that is stable under the electron beam and under high vacuum.
+The primary purpose of the electron microprobe is to generate quantitative and qualitative chemical analyses of any material that is stable under the electron beam and under high vacuum.
 Such materials include minerals, glasses, ceramics, and metals/alloys.